golang/dep/docs/failure-modes.md

 ### `vendor` write errors

-dep may encounter errors while attempting to write out the `vendor` directory itself (any such errors will result in a full rollback; causing no changes to be made to disk).
+Dep may encounter errors while attempting to write out the `vendor` directory itself (any such errors will result in a full rollback; causing no changes to be made to disk).
 To help pinpoint where the problem may be, know that this is the flow for populating `vendor`:

 1. Allocate a new temporary directory within the system temporary directory.
 2. Rename the existing `vendor` directory to `vendor.orig`.
 Do this within the current project's root directory if possible; if not, rename and move it to the tempdir.